 This section invites proposals on a variety of topics related to industrialized polities such as electoral politics, political economy, political culture, individual behavior, and political institutions.
 Theoretically driven studies of substantive topics, and studies involving comparisons are particularly welcome.
 Proposals employing any methodological approach are welcome.

 This section welcomes papers, panels, and roundtables exploring the politics of economic development across the world.
-We are particularly interested in research that addresses socioeconomic inequalities and the ways that government policies and development strategies affect groups disadvantaged by race, ethnicity, gender, or sexual orientation.
+We are particularly interested in research that addresses socioeconomic inequalities and the ways tharadt government policies and development strategies affect groups disadvantaged by race, ethnicity, gender, or sexual orientation.
 Submissions of rigorous quantitative and qualitative work are encouraged.
-Email a question to Section 4.

-his section welcomes papers, panels and roundtable proposals on various aspects of European politics.
+This section welcomes papers, panels and roundtable proposals on various aspects of European politics.
 Papers both with a comparative and an international relations focus are encouraged.
-Themes of interest include such topics as institutional development, public policies, party competition, public opinion, European integration, European politics, and responses to economic and financial crisis.
-Email a question to Section 10.
+Themes of interest include such topics as institutional development, public policies, party competition, public opinion, European integration, political economy and responses to current crises.

 Sect.
 11 - Latin American and Caribbean Politics

 This section welcomes papers, panels, and roundtable proposals on all subjects related to Latin American and Caribbean Politics.
-Scholarship appropriate for this section includes - but is not limited to - work focused on issues of democracy and authoritarianism, formal and informal institutions, political behavior and public opinion, and economic development and policy.
-Papers with a comparative scope (within country, within-region, or across regions) and those offering original theoretical insights and/or utilizing new data sources are especially welcome.
-Email a question to Section 11.
+Scholarship appropriate for this section includes - but is not limited to - work focused on issues of democracy and authoritarianism, formal and informal institutions, governance, political behavior and public opinion, economic development and policy, collective action, human rights, equality/equity, and justice.
+Papers with a comparative scope (within country, within-region, or across regions) and those offering original theoretical insights and/or utilizing new data sources, methods, and methodological approaches are especially welcome.

 Sect.
 12 - Asian Politics

 Sect.
-13 - Politics of South Asia & India
+13 - Politics of South Asia and India